 Reputation and Retention: Consistent injuries erode trust—both among employees and the public.
 High turnover from unsafe conditions drives up hiring and training costs, especially with seasonal staff.

-Understanding why these injuries happen is the first step to stopping them.
-Here are the five leading causes in retail, practical prevention strategies, and how AI video analytics can help safety teams stay ahead.
+Understanding why these injuries happen is the first step to addressing them.
+Here are the five leading causes in retail, practical strategies to guard against them, and how video AI can assist safety teams to stay ahead.

 1. Inadequate Machine Guarding